Test Composer

 You can also adapt existing tests or workloads for use as test templates instead of writing a test template from scratch (and many users do).

 This section explains in some detail how test templates and the Test Composer work.
-If you’re just trying to run your first test in Antithesis, you should read this section of Getting Started guide instead.
+If you’re just trying to run your first test in Antithesis, you should read this tutorial instead.

 In this section: